Abiram289/Security-System/README.md

+Here’s the updated overview for your Smart Security System project, incorporating the enhancements you’ve described:

+---

 # Smart Security System

 ## Overview
 The Smart Security System is an AI-driven web application designed to enhance home security through facial recognition technology.
 The system captures images of visitors and utilizes a database of known faces to categorize them as "known" or "unknown."
 It provides real-time notifications, a live feed of the camera, and automated responses to alerts, ensuring users can monitor their surroundings effectively.

 **Note:** Currently, the face recognition functionality is not operational.
 All other features are working as expected.
-IOT features are yet to be added.
+IoT features are yet to be fully integrated but can be extended to control smart devices for enhanced security.

 ## Features
 - **User Authentication**: Secure login and registration using Firebase Authentication.